paskag/money_spending/README.md

  * **info_by_year** - You can get information on your spending for the year

+ * **annual report** - You can get a detailed annual report.
+Information will be provided for each month.

 ## Results
 #### The program produces two tables as a result.
 The first one shows the expenses grouped by category.
 The second table shows total expenditures grouped by name.